kchu25/CDLmotif.jl/README.md

 - Currently, we rank the motifs on the result page via the sum of likelihood ratio scores.
 We will add the motif significance for each discovered motif soon.
 - More documentation and extensions on optional inputs on adjusting the hyperparameters are coming soon.
 - We plan to drop the dependence on MEME's utility subroutine fasta-shuffle-letters in the future.
 - We have not added this package to the Julia registry yet.
-To use this software, one way to do so is to simply clone it, and enter the following in your julia code
+To use this software, one way to do so is to simply clone it, and enter the following in your Julia code
 ```julia
 push!(LOAD_PATH, <path to the folder that contains CDLmotif.jl>)
 ```